fermyon/spin/docs/content/sips/00x-cloudevent-trigger.md

 Currently spin supports two triggers, one for Redis messages and one for HTTP requests.
 [CloudEvents](https://cloudevents.io/) are a new standard for eventing and received huge interests from the major cloud providers.
 Supporting CloudEvents could make spin a great solution for writing serverless applications.

 ## Proposal

-This document proposes adding a new trigger for CloudEvents.
-The triggers are invoked by a CloudEvent source.
-The CloudEvent source is a event provider service that sends CloudEvents to spin, such as Kafka topics, HTTP requests, AMQP messages.
-For example, the [CloudEvents spec](https://github.com/cloudevents/spec/tree/main/cloudevents/bindings) list a few protocol bindings including AMQP, HTTP, Kafka etc.

-This proposal aims at providing a CloudEvent component for the [HTTP Protocol Bindings](https://github.com/cloudevents/spec/blob/main/cloudevents/bindings/http-protocol-binding.md).
-This example shows the mapping of an event with an HTTP POST request.
+This document proposes adding features in the spin SDK to support CloudEvents.
+CloudEvents itself is a envelop for the underlying transport protocol, such as AMQP, Kafka, HTTP, etc. This proposal aims at providing a CloudEvent component for the [HTTP Protocol Bindings](https://github.com/cloudevents/spec/blob/main/cloudevents/bindings/http-protocol-binding.md).
+Here is an example shows the mapping of an event with an HTTP POST request in CloudEvent's binary format.
 ```
 POST /someresource HTTP/1.1
 Host: webhook.example.com